SomeoneWeird/buildnode/README.md

 #### createPipeline(data, callback)

-Creates a new pipeline under this organisation.
+Creates a new pipeline under this organization.

 #### listAgents(callback)